OpenSLO/OpenSLO/README.md

 - **target** _string_, describes the target of the notification, e.g. Slack, email, web-hook, Opsgenie etc
 - **description** _string_, optional description about the notification target, contains at most 1050 characters

-> 💡 **Note:** How notification targets are configured is an implementation detail of the
+> 💡 **Note:** The way the alert notification targets are is an implementation detail of the
 > system that consumes the OpenSLO specification.
 >
 > For example, if the OpenSLO is consumed by a solution that generates Prometheus recording rules,